jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

 [Repealed]

 ### 271 Records and returns
-(1) The chief executive may, by notice in the Gazette,— (a) require records and returns to be kept and provided by a person who must pay a levy:
+(1) The chief executive may, by notice,—
+  (a) require records and returns to be kept and provided by a person who must pay a levy:
   (b) prescribe conditions relating to the keeping and provision of those records and returns.
 (2) A person commits an offence if the person fails to comply with a requirement imposed by the chief executive under subsection (1), and is liable to the penalty set out in section 252(3).
+(3) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 272 Levies to be separately accounted for
 [Repealed]